cornell-ece5745/ece5745-S01-front-end/docs/index.md

 Let's look at a 3-input NAND cell, find the NAND3_X1 cell in the left-hand cell list, and then choose _Display > Show as New Top_ from the menu.
 We will learn more about layout and how this layout corresponds to a static CMOS circuit later in the course.
-The key point is that this layout is a basic building block that we will be using to create our ASIC chips.
+The key point is that the layout for the standard cells are the basic building blocks that we will be using to create our ASIC chips.

 The Synopsys and Cadence tools do not actually use this layout directly;
 it is actually _too_ detailed.
 Instead these tools use abstract views of the standard cells, which capture logical functionality, timing, geometry, and power usage at a much higher level.
-Let's look at the Verilog behavior specification for the 3-input NAND cell.
+Let's look at the Verilog behavioral specification for the 3-input NAND cell.

 ```
  % less -p NAND3_X1 $ECE5745_STDCELLS/stdcells.v